zeruhur/loner/_AP_chatGTP.md

 give me the outline for the X genre pack

 ---
-Give me 36 Character Concepts for this setting, in a 7x7 matrix.
+Give me 36 Character Concepts (adjective + noun) for this setting, in a 7x7 matrix.
 Header and first column are numbers from 1 to 6.
 Format the answer in raw markdown code in a snippet box
 ---
 Give me 36 Character Skills for this setting, in a 7x7 matrix.
 Header and first column are numbers from 1 to 6.
 Format the answer in raw markdown code in a snippet box
 ---